 Medical Editor: John P. Cunha, DO, FACOEP

 Kemadrin (procyclidine hydrochloride) is an anticholinergic/antispasmodic drug used to treat symptoms of Parkinson's disease or involuntary movements due to the side effects of certain psychiatric drugs (antipsychotics such as chlorpromazine/haloperidol).
-The brand name of this medication is discontinued, but generic versions may be available.
-Common side effects include drowsiness, dizziness, constipation, flushing, nausea, nervousness, blurred vision, or dry mouth.
-These effects usually lessen as your body gets used to the medicine.
+The brand name Kemadrin is discontinued, but generic versions may be available.
+Common side effects of Kemadrin include:

 The dosage of Kemadrin for the treatment of parkinsonism depends upon the age of the patient, the cause of the disease, and individual responsiveness.
 Kemadrin may interact with pramlintide, other amantadine, anticholinergics/antispasmodics, antiarrhythmics, cholinesterase inhibitors, corticosteroids, MAO inhibitors, motion sickness medications, narcotics, potassium tablets/capsules, antidepressants, or other drugs that cause drowsiness (such as antihistamines, anti-seizure drugs, medicine for sleep or anxiety, muscle relaxants, or psychiatric medicines).
 Tell your doctor all medications and supplements you use.
 During pregnancy, Kemadrin should be used only if prescribed.
 It is unknown if this drug passes into breast milk.
 Consult your doctor before breastfeeding.